admin1

 Study TitleKey Findings

-TPMS Sensors: The Hidden Guardian of Your Vehicle’s SafetyProper tire inflation improves control and traction, especially during sharp turns and emergency stops.
-Underinflated tires make handling worse and increase stopping distance.
+TPMS Sensors: The Hidden Guardian of Your Vehicle’s SafetyProper inflation improves control and traction; underinflation worsens handling and increases stopping distance.

-Tire Pressure Monitoring System Using Feature Fusion and Family of Lazy ClassifiersTire pressure affects handling and braking.
-Underinflated tires reduce traction and raise the risk of blowouts.
-TPMS reduces these risks by monitoring pressure all the time.
+Tire Pressure Monitoring System Using Feature Fusion and Family of Lazy ClassifiersTire pressure directly affects handling and braking; TPMS reduces blowout risks.

 Fuel Efficiency and Tire Longevity